vijay-shankaranand/tp/docs/UserGuide.md

 Format: `add_event n/NAME d/DATE a/ADDRESS`

-* Event name can take any alphanumeric values only.
+* Event name can only take alphanumeric values.
 * The event name **must not already exist** in JobFestGo.
 * Event name and address should not have more than one whitespace in-between each word.
 * If the event name is very long and cannot be viewed fully, enter `view_events` to see the full text.